Frank Farian: Personal life

 Later in life, Farian resided in Miami, Florida, United States.
 He had three daughters and a son with his former common-law wife, Chinya Onyewenjo.
 His daughter Yanina sang with him in 2021 on a cover of "Cherish" by Kool & the Gang.
 In 2022, he announced that his life had been saved by a surgery to replace an ailing heart valve with tissue from a pig's organ.
 Although the surgery was successful, Farian's health declined and he used a wheelchair and a breathing apparatus due to pulmonary issues.
 He had also lost a lot of weight.

 Farian died in Miami on 23 January 2024 at the age of 82.

 In films

 In 2023, Farian was portrayed by Matthias Schweighöfer in the film Girl You Know It's True.

-On 3 September 2024, it was announced that there is a documentary series covering the life and career of Farian in pre-production by Australian film producer Kaine Harling and Kelly Hauge, titled Behind the Curtain: The Frank Farian Story.
+On 3 September 2024, it was announced that a documentary series covering the life and career of Farian by Australian film producer Kaine Harling was in pre-production.